GracyGracyGracy/ETF-Tracking/README.md

 Results will be outputted to etf_data1 folder.

-Recommend-Schedule the code with the Windows Task Scheduler or Linux cron if needed.
+Recommendation-Schedule the code with the Windows Task Scheduler or Linux cron if needed.

-Recommend-For AUM-filtering results, include that day's AUM column to the latest output for filtering (use the latest daily NAV*Shares to compute AUM), ensuring AUM aligns with the Index column.
+Recommendation-For AUM-filtering results, include that day's AUM column to the latest output for filtering (use the latest daily NAV*Shares to compute AUM), ensuring AUM aligns with the Index column.

 # Library
 Built-in Python Libraries: time, os, datetime, logging